 Identify minimum server system requirements, as well as establish a SOP and checklists.

-Establish a long standing testnet that will be operational in parallel to the Factom main net to be used for deployment testing of software updates.
+Establish a long standing testnet that will be operational in parallel to the Factom Mainnet to be used for deployment testing of software updates.

-Provide a public test net for entities to test and debug Factom-based applications prior to integration with the Factom main net.
+Provide a public Testnet for entities to test and debug Factom-based applications prior to integration with the Factom main net.

 Testnet Milestones